Philip Melanchthon: Augsburg Confession

-The composition now known as the Augsburg Confession was laid before the Diet of Augsburg in 1530, and would come to be considered perhaps the most significant document of the Protestant Reformation.
+The composition now known as the Augsburg Confession was presented at the Diet of Augsburg in 1530, and would come to be considered perhaps the most significant document of the Protestant Reformation.

 While the confession was based on Luther's Marburg and Schwabach articles, it was mainly the work of Melanchthon; although it was commonly thought of as a unified statement of doctrine by the two reformers, Luther did not conceal his dissatisfaction with its irenic tone.
 Indeed, some would criticize Melanchthon's conduct at the Diet as unbecoming of the principle he promoted, implying that faith in the truth of his cause should logically have inspired Melanchthon to a firmer and more dignified posture.
 Others point out that he had not sought the part of a political leader, suggesting that he seemed to lack the requisite energy and decision for such a role and may simply have been a lackluster judge of human nature.

+Melanchthon represented Luther at the conference, as Luther was barred from attending.
+Charles V had called the Diet of Augsburg in order to unite religious groups in the face of a potential war with the Ottoman Empire.
+However, despite all efforts and attempts at compromise, there was no reconciliation between Catholics and Lutherans.

+After the confession was discussed and official response, the Pontifical Confutation of the Augsburg Confession was produced.
+Melanchthon wrote a reply to this which became known as the Apology of the Augsburg Confession.

 Melanchthon then settled into the comparative quiet of his academic and literary labours.
 His most important theological work of this period was the Commentarii in Epistolam Pauli ad Romanos (Wittenberg, 1532), noteworthy for introducing the idea that "to be justified" means "to be accounted just", whereas the Apology had placed side by side the meanings of "to be made just" and "to be accounted just".
 Melanchthon's increasing fame gave occasion for prestigious invitations to Tübingen (September 1534), France, and England but consideration of the elector caused him to refuse them.

-Discussions on Lord's Supper and justification
+In 1540, he produced a revised edition, the Variata, which was signed by John Calvin.
+The main difference is in the treatment of the real presence in the Lord's Supper.
+Many Lutheran churches specify that they subscribe to the "Unaltered Augsburg Confession", as opposed to the Variata.